Hambledon Hill: Prehistory

 The ditches of the enclosures also contained significant quantities of pottery as well as red deer antler picks used to excavate them.
 Human skulls had been placed right at the bottom of one of the enclosure ditches possibly as a dedicatory or ancestral offering.
 Animal bone analysis suggests that most of the meat was consumed in late summer and early autumn, possibly indicating seasonal use of the site.
 Different material was found in different areas of the site suggesting that Hambledon Hill was divided up into zones of activity.
 The original interpretation was that the large causewayed enclosure was used as a mortuary enclosure for the ritual disposal of the dead and veneration of the ancestors with attendant feasting and social contact taking place in the smaller enclosure.

 Little remains of the Neolithic activity and the site is more easily identified as a prime example of an Iron Age hill fort.
 It was originally univallate but further circuits of banks and ditches were added increasing its size to 125,000 m².
 Three entrances served the fort, the southwestern with a 100 m long hornwork surrounding it.
 Hut platforms can be seen on the hillside.
-The site appears to have been abandoned around 300 BC possibly in favour of the nearby site of Hod Hill.
+The site appears to have been abandoned around 300 BC, perhaps in favour of the nearby Hod Hill.